 Bridget was recently named "Best in Studio 2018" by WQXR for her live performance of her own adaptation of J.S.
 Bach's Toccata and Fugue live on the air.

-This month Bridget was awarded a Toulmin Fellowship for Women Leaders in Dance.
-She will be in residence at NYU's Center for Ballet and the Arts during Autumn 2018, working with Andrea Miller of Gallim Dance and Lar Lubovitch Dance Company's Kate Skarpetowska, building a multi-discipline touring project celebrating the harp's role during the Belle Époque in Paris.
+She was also awarded a Toulmin Fellowship for Women Leaders in Dance.
+She is in residence at NYU's Center for Ballet and the Arts throughout the 2018/19 season, working with choreographers Lauren Lovette, Loni Landon, and Lar Lubovitch Dance Company's Kate Skarpetowska.

-Bridget maintains harp studios at Bard Conservatory, New York University, and The Curtis Young Artist Institute.
+Bridget maintains harp studios at Bard Conservatory and New York University.